 A 3D laser survey of your existing loft and stairwell will then be carried out.
 You will need to make sure that your loft is clear of any personal belongings before this survey begins.

 An application for planning consent and a certificate of lawful development will be made on your behalf.
-At the same time, we will submit an application for a temporary road closure, if required.
+At the same time, we will submit an application for a temporary road closure, in the unlikely instance that it is required.

 The architects and engineers will then start to design the modules required to build your loft, based on the proposals approved by you, and the dimensions from the 3D survey.
 You will have the opportunity to select the internal finishes you require, such as skirting boards and light switches, from a wide range of options.